jmottster/newton/README.md

 <img src="./resources/0_0_6/screen_shot_001.png"/>

 ---

 Below is what you first see.
 It's the center blob orbited by barely seeable blobs (the sun and planets).
-Given the attempt to keep sizes realistic, planets are much smaller the sun.
+Given the attempt to keep sizes realistic, planets are much smaller than the sun.
 While the sun to planets sizes are to scale, the spaces between them are smaller to make blobs easier to find and navigating between them bearable.

 <img src="./resources/0_0_6/screen_shot_002.png"/>

 ---